rpoleski/MulensModel/README.md

 Need more?
 Open [an issue](https://github.com/rpoleski/MulensModel/issues) or send us an e-mail.

 Are you using MulensModel for scientific research?
-Please give us credit by citing the [paper](http://adsabs.harvard.edu/abs/2018arXiv180301003P) and [ASCL reference](http://ascl.net/1803.006).
+Please give us credit by citing the [paper published in "Astronomy and Computing"](http://adsabs.harvard.edu/abs/2019A%26C....26...35P) and [ASCL reference](http://ascl.net/1803.006).
+For arXiv see [link](https://arxiv.org/abs/1803.01003).

 ## How to install?